ivan-kalachikov/zone-smart-test-task/README.md

 The table component is implemented to be universal and used for different kind of data, the structure is described by prop `columns` which is an object describing columns structure.

+To solve ongoing CORS issue (arises on `/products` request), proxy added.
+It can be turned off or changed to another by environmental variables (see `.env.example`)

 ## Project setup

 ```